 An outpatient cocaine treatment program may last longer than inpatient programs.
 But the most intensive outpatient cocaine treatment programs may have the same duration as the inpatient programs.

-Outpatient treatment plans allow people to maintain their lives outside of rehab during their recovery.
+Outpatient treatment plans for cocaine addiction allow people to maintain their lives outside of rehab during their recovery.
 However, they may require partial hospitalization.

 There are clear benefits of both inpatient and outpatient programs.
 But some people may find that one addiction treatment option is better than another for their specific needs.